Night at the Museum: Battle of the Smithsonian: Home media

-The film was released on DVD and Blu-ray on December 1, 2009.
+Night at the Museum: Battle of the Smithsonian was released on DVD and Blu-ray on December 1, 2009, by 20th Century Fox Home Entertainment.

-An alternate ending included on the DVD and Blu-ray features the return of Dick Van Dyke as Cecil Fredericks, Bill Cobbs as Reginald, and Mickey Rooney as Gus.
+An alternate ending included on the DVD and Blu-ray releases of the film feature the return of Dick Van Dyke as Cecil Fredericks, Bill Cobbs as Reginald, and Mickey Rooney as Gus.

 Reception

 Box office

 At the end of its box-office run, Night at the Museum: Battle of the Smithsonian earned a gross of $177 million in North America and $236 million in other territories, for a worldwide total of $413 million against a budget of $150 million.

 On Friday, May 22, 2009, its opening day, the film's estimated gross was $16 million; for the second day, the film grossed $20 million; and for the third day, the gross was $19 million, coming in ahead of Terminator Salvation (which was released on Thursday) in 4,096 theaters at number 1, reaching up to $54.1 million, with a $13,226 per-theater average during the Memorial Day weekend.
 By comparison, Night at the Museum reached up to $30 million in its opening weekend in December 2006.
 For its second weekend, the film grossed $24.35 million, and for its third weekend, $14.6 million.

 For the opening weekend of May 22, 2009, the film grossed $49 million while playing in theaters of 56 territories.
 In the UK, the film earned $6.6 million, $5.23 million in Russia, and $5.05 million in France.
 The largest markets in other territories were the UK, Japan, Germany, Australia and France, where the film grossed $32.8 million, $21.49 million, $18.78 million, $14.03 million and $13.3 million, respectively.
 The film was exhibited on 160 IMAX screens, and contributed $5.4 million of the gross.
 The top grossing IMAX venue was the Smithsonian.
+With the film, the Smithsonian had hopes of a financial boost like having its name planted on cereal boxes.